adw3r/proxy_parser/README.md

 python main.py

 all parsed and checked proxies will save in proxies/parsed.txt.
 You can change folder if you want in config.ini

+WARNING!!!
+The parser runs in infinite mode, which means that it will collect and check proxies every 2 minutes.